FlipsideCrypto/ethereum-models/models/doc_descriptions/fsc_evm/complete_general.md

-{% docs evm_internal_column %}

-Deprecated.
-This column is no longer used.
-Please remove from your query by Jan.
-10 2024.

-{% enddocs %}

-{% docs evm_amount_deprecation %}

-This column is being deprecated for standardization purposes on Jan.
-10 2024.
-Please use the equivalent column without the native asset prefix.
-For example, use `amount` instead of `avax_amount`.

-{% enddocs %}

 {% docs evm_block_number %}

 Also known as block height.
 The block number, which indicates the length of the blockchain, increases after the addition of each new block.